cfpb/ccdb5-ui/README.md

 yarn run cypress run --browser chrome --headless
 ```

 This will run Cypress against a local version of consumerfinance.gov running on port 8000.
-To use a different port, such as the port 3000 used by `yarn run start`, pass a `--baseaUrl` parameter:
+To use a different port, such as the port 3000 used by `yarn run start`, pass a `--baseUrl` parameter:

 ```bash
 yarn run cypress run --browser chrome --headless --baseUrl http://localhost:3000/data-research/consumer-complaints/search/